Updated 11 May 2020

-In the United States, more than 60% of licensed nurse practitioners chose to focus on family care (American Association of Nurse Practitioners).
+In the United States, around 50% of licensed nurse practitioners choose to focus on family care.
 Family nurse practitioners serve as a lifeline for patients who have difficulty accessing care, offering cost-effective care.

 There are a number of compelling personal and professional reasons to seeking advanced education as a family nurse practitioner.
 Below we look at three of the strongest reasons to consider becoming a nurse practitioner.